DanielRings/ReusableLaunchSystem/README.md

 * Mods

-	I used a couple mods to model the Grasshopper program, most notably kOS.
-Installation instructions are found in the links after each mod.
+	I used a couple of mods to model the Grasshopper program, most notably kOS.
+Installation instructions are found in the links.

 	-	[kOS](http://www.curse.com/ksp-mods/kerbal/220265-kos-scriptable-autopilot-system)

       kOS is a scriptable autopilot system.
 This is the mod that enables autonomous operation of the rocket.
-A program is loaded into the kOS terminal on a custom ship part and the rocket is entirely controlled via that program once it is executed.
+A program is loaded into the kOS terminal on a custom ship part and the rocket is entirely controlled via that program while it executes.

 	-	[KW Rocketry](http://www.curse.com/ksp-mods/kerbal/220894-kw-rocketry)

       This mod adds some parts to KSP.
-I originally got this one because I was looking for fairings.
+I originally got this because I was looking for fairings.
 I ended up not using the fairings, but using the fuel tanks and engines that KW Rocketry includes.

 	-	Vehicle